unicode-org/message-format-wg/exploration/variable-mutability.md

 > modify @_local = {@_local :modification with=options}
 > modify $external = {$external :transform adding=annotation}
 > ```

+When more than one `modify` declaration applies to the same named variable, or when a `modify` declaration is applied to a local variable defined in a `let` declaration, the named variable behaves as if each declaration were called in the sequence in which they appear in the message.
+Implementations are not required (by this design, anyway) to resolve values in a greedy manner.
+They might not resolve a value unless it is actually used in a selector or in a placeholder.

+#### Sigil Choice for Local Variables

 The choice here of `@_` as the local variable sigil is probably not distinctive enough.
 It is probably okay to be a little inconvenient with local variable naming